Symphogear: Symphogear Users

-Maria Cadenzavna Eve is a Ukrainian singer who rapidly achieved international fame after her debut.
-She initially opposes humanity while wielding an unauthorized Gungnir Symphogear featuring a spear-cannon hybrid weapon.
-Though claiming to be Finé's reincarnation, this proves false.
+First appearing in Symphogear G, Maria Cadenzavna Eve is a singer who rapidly achieved international fame after her debut.
+According to series co-creator Akifumi Kaneko, Maria and her sister Serena are Ukrainian.
+Along with Kirika and Shirabe, she initially fights Section Two while wielding an unauthorized Gungnir Symphogear featuring a spear-cannon hybrid weapon.
+Despite being led to believe she is Finé's reincarnation, this later proves false.
 Like Kanade, she requires Linker for synchronization, imposing battle time limits and making her Superb Song potentially lethal.
-After temporarily using Hibiki's Gungnir to protect allies, she later adopts SG-x00 Airgetlam (アガートラーム, Agātorāmu), whose versatile whip-sword Armed Gear transforms between melee weapons and a Divine Weapon-crippling railgun.
-Her orchestral rock motif, with country rock influences, reflects both her Symphogear's sacred nature and personal warmth.
+After temporarily using Hibiki's Gungnir to protect their allies, she later adopts SG-x00 Airgetlam (アガートラーム, Agātorāmu), whose versatile whip-sword Armed Gear transforms between melee weapons and a Divine Weapon-crippling railgun.
+While initially seeing her emotional weakness as a fatal flaw, she grows to accept it as a source of personal strength by following Elfnein's example.
+Her battle songs have orchestral rock motifs with country rock influences.